8fold/site-joshbruce.com/content-root/public/essays-and-editorials/software-development/accessibility/content.md

 In 2005 I also worked in the call center of a credit union.

 One day a woman called.
 She told me the story of her recently becoming blind.
-Her’s was a light switch, not a gradual degradation.
+Her’s was a light-switch, not a gradual degradation.
 She was high-spirited as we talked about navigating the credit union website and the experience of becoming blind.
 She even complemented the credit union site.

 I have no memory as to why she called outside of that.